 Next is hypnotic orange cat guy.
 I couldn’t figure out why he put the chills up me so much….

 Then I realised how similar his face is to superlatively terrifying feline Charley from the 1970’s and 1980’s Public Information films Charley Says.
-The first film was made in 1973, soon after this book was published, suggesting this dead-eyed vision of kitty creepdom was for some reason perceived to be a fun and friendly character for kids back then…yikes.
+The first film was made in 1973, soon after this book was published, perhaps this dead-eyed vision of kitty creepdom was perceived to be a fun and friendly character for kids back then…yikes.

 So I saved the best until last.
 Are you ready for it?
 Here he comes